yuanyuanqiao/yuanyuanqiao.github.io/index.md

 - Mobile big data based urban computing
 - Big data analysis in Internet and Telecom
+- User behavior analysis

+## Teaching

+**School of Information and Communication Engineering, BUPT** *Big Data Analysis Technologies and Practices*, for international students, online (I am one of the group member) *Deep Learning*, for undergraduates, preparing for launch (I am one of the group member)

 ## Experience

 - Associate Professor, BUPT, 2017 - Present
 - Assistant Professor, BUPT, 2014 - 2017

-## Teaching

-**School of Information and Communication Engineering, BUPT**
-* Big Data Analysis Technologies and Practices *, for international students, online
-* Deep Learning, for undergraduates *, preparing for launch

 ## Education